 Five Element Analysis

 Chicken belongs to the Wood Element.
 The Green Pepper and Green Chiles contribute the Fire Element.
-The onions because they cook so long get sweet and the fact that this is a stew brings in the Earth Element.
-The Metal Element comes from the Rice and the Water Element comes from serving it with beans.
+The Onion brings in the Earth Element because they cook so long get sweet and the fact that this is a stew, The Metal Element comes from the Rice and the Water Element comes from serving it with Beans.
 This dish with it's sides ends up being a balanced Five Element meal!